-The past few months have been quite busy and we’ve almost completed our 4th album which will be entitled FIRE.
+The past few months have been quite busy and we’re now completing our 4th album which will be entitled FIRE.
 Slowly we’ll pick up where we left and get ready for the road Fall ’18.
 Tour will be all around the country.
 Expect lots of new songs when you see us live… we’re proud to present them to you.

 More info about the release of the album and the accompanying release tour will follow.